Embrace your power with AI coaching

 This is the sort of power you get from having a dominant position in a hierarchy.
 It's a sort of power that's difficult for people to object to.

-• Coercive power - influence that comes from the threat of harm or punishment
+• Coercive power - power tactics that comes from the threat of harm or severe punishments

 • Legitimate power - power from titles and positions of influence